Estate Planning Checklist for Gen Xers

 Sapiat: Your Generation X Financial Advisor in Tennessee

-While no one likes to think of estate planning, its essential for Generation X’s peace of mind and the peace of mind of their loved ones.
+While no one likes to think of estate planning, it’s essential for Generation X’s peace of mind and the peace of mind of their loved ones.
 Sapiat Asset Management handles estate plans as part of comprehensive financial planning and works with your attorney.
 We are Generation X financial advisors and a fiduciary fee-only financial advisory firm located in Greeneville, Tennessee.
 Contact us today for more information on estate planning.